harleydutton/Tabula-Rasa/tabula-rasa.md

 Social influence is when the **salesman** uses their demeanor and way with words to convince the **mark** to do their will.
 The skills `persuasion`, `seduction`, `bartering`, and `intimidation` are the usual suspects.

 #### Difficulty
-Before the **salesman's** influence check is made the storyteller should check the mark's motivations.
+Before the **salesman's** influence check is made the storyteller should check the **mark's** motivations.
 Social influence checks are affected by the **mark's** [motivations](#motivations) as well as flavor.

 #### Resistance
 Social influence is typically not resisted unless the character has a reason to do so.
-When influence social is resisted the mandatory skill `social`, or a more apt skill, is used to roll a check.
+When social influence is resisted the mandatory skill `social`, or a more apt skill, is used to roll a check.
 The **mark's** [motivations](#motivations) can have an effect on this check as well.
 > A guard has obvious reasons to not tell you about the secret entrance and should resist.
 A child has little reason not to carry your message to the mayor when you ask him.

 <!-- Motivations should only effect one of the resistance and influence rolls.
 Not both.
 Do testing to determine which makes more sense. -->